-Multi-instrumentalist, composer Norberto Osvaldo Morales (Noro) was born in the Puerto de Tierra section of San Juan, Puerto Rico on January 4th, 1911.
+Multi-instrumentalist composer Norberto Osvaldo Morales (Noro) was born in the Puerto de Tierra section of San Juan, Puerto Rico on January 4th, 1911.
 Though he was an exceptional pianist and bandleader, he was initially trained as a trombonist.

-According to the musicologist Max Salazar: “Noro was a Puerto Rican hero in the 1940s, partly because some of the title of the tunes he wrote bore the names of Puerto Rican cities and also because of Rafael Hernandez’s lyrics, which celebrated the island’s culture.
+According to the musicologist Max Salazar: “Noro was a Puerto Rican hero in the 1940s, partly because some of the titles of the tunes he wrote bore the names of Puerto Rican cities and also because of Rafael Hernandez’s lyrics, which celebrated the island’s culture.
 For the first half of the 1940s, Morales and Xavier Cugat’s groups were the most popular bands around; after 1945, Morales’s main rival as a bandleader was Machito.
 During this period, Noro’s band was paid the highest compliment an orchestra can get: where Morales and his group appeared, musicians from other bands would come just to watch the performance.
 That was what Tito Puente, Tito Rodriguez, Charlie Palmieri, Hector Rivera, Lou Perez, Pete Terrace, Frankie Colon, and Ken Rosa did on many occasions.”

 Noro was raised in a musical environment.
-His father, Louis was a violinist; his brother Ismael (Esy) played the flute and saxophone; Jose (Pepito) was a saxophonist, brother Luis played the violin and sister, Alicia played the piano.
+His father, Louis was a violinist; his brother Ismael played the flute and saxophone; Jose (Pepito) was a saxophonist, brother Luis played the violin and sister, Alicia played the piano.
 All were all outstanding musicians.

-In 1924, father Louis Morales, his wife, and nine children moved to Caracas, Venezuela, and he became the musical director for (then) President Juan Gomez.
+In 1924, the Morales family moved to Caracas, Venezuela, and Morales’s father became the musical director for (then) President Juan Gomez.
 Shortly after that, Luis Morales died, and Noro took over.

-Six years later the orchestra broke up, and the family returned to Puerto Rico, where Noro freelanced as a pianist with Rafael Sanchez y Su Sinfonica, the Midnight Serenaders, Carmelo Diaz and Rafael Munoz among others before relocating to New York City in 1935.
+Six years later the orchestra broke up, and the family returned to Puerto Rico, where Noro freelanced as a pianist with Rafael Sanchez y Su Sinfonica, the Midnight Serenaders, Carmelo Diaz and Rafael Munoz among others before moving to New York City in 1935.